 Adjunct Associate Professor: Yaffa Weisman, Ph.D.

-Judaic Studies is offered by the Hebrew Union College-Jewish Institute of Religion, an independent college adjacent to the USC campus.
+Judaic Studies is offered by the Louchheim School for Judaic Studies, administrated by the Hebrew Union College-Jewish Institute of Religion, an independent college adjacent to the USC campus.
 Students registering for classes in the program do so through the regular USC registration process.
 They receive regular course credit and their degrees from USC.
-Hebrew courses may be used to fulfill graduation requirements in a foreign language; courses which meet humanities general education requirements may be used as electives or may be used for major credit with the approval of an adviser.
+Hebrew courses may be used to fulfill graduation requirements in a foreign language; courses which meet humanities general education requirements may be used as electives or may be used for major or minor credit with the approval of an adviser.

 Bachelor of Arts in Religion with Emphasis in Judaic Studies